jessmsang/hangout_frontend/README.md

 ## Features

-- Users can **add, like, and complete activities** through an interactive UI.
+- Users can **add, save, and complete activities** through an interactive UI.
 - Activities are displayed as **responsive cards** and can be filtered by:
   - Weather
   - Season